nalulululuna/RumbleMod/README.md

 # RumbleMod for Beat Saber
-Modify the HitNote rumble parameters.
+A Beat Saber mod to modify the rumble parameters on hitting notes or touch sabers/walls.

 Don't expect too much, because you can't make the rumble stronger than the hardware specs.
 The strength values above 1.0 may only work in the OculusVR environment(*),